NjayGaringarao/eduscan/kiosk/src-tauri/binaries/README.md

 This document explains how to compile the **receipt_printer-x86_64-pc-windows-msvc.exe** binary used as a **sidecar executable** in the EduScan Kiosk (Tauri v2).

-The executable is written in **C# (.NET 8.0 LTS)** and outputs ESC/POS commands directly to an Epson TM-T82X thermal printer.
+The executable is written in **C# (.NET 8.0 LTS)** and outputs ESC/POS commands directly to a compatible thermal printer (e.g., EPSON TM-T82X, POS-58).

 ---